kamali-sina/kamali-sina.github.io/_pages/about.md

 ## What are my research interests?

 Ever since I learned about blockchains, I've been fascinated by the possibilities and capabilities they have.
-Today I am interested in different topics in cryptocurrency and blockchain technologies, network security, cryptography, and computer networks. more specifically topics I am interested in are:
+Today I am interested in different topics in cryptocurrency and blockchain technologies, network security, cryptography, and computer networks.

-### Blockchains and Cryptocurrency

-* Alternative consensuses (e.g. Proof of Human Work, Proof of Useful Work, etc.)
-* Blockchain Development (i.e. Smart Contracts)
-* Decentralized Finance
-* Zero Knowledge Proofs
-* ...

-### Computer Network Security

-* Data privacy and user data control
-* Cryptography
-* Cyber criminology
-* Endpoint security
-* Information security
-* ...

-### Computer Networks

-* Peer-to-Peer Networks
-* Cloud Computing
-* Decentralized Services and Cluster Management
-* Enhancing System Robustness in Decentralized Networks

 ## What are my other interests?